ArvindRamachandran14/TAC-2.0/README.md

 7. `IRGA.py` The IRGA module enables serial communication with the Infrared Gas Analyzer (IRGA)

 8. `tc.py` The TC module enables serial communication with the three different temperature controllers (Sample chamber, conditioning chamber, dew point generator temperature controllers)

+The TA is an apparatus that is used to study the thermodynamics of Direct Air Capture sorbents.
+Direct Air Capture (DAC) is the process of capturing CO2 from the atmosphere, as a way of managing the build up of CO2 in the atmosphere.
+You can learn more about DAC [here](https://cnce.engineering.asu.edu)